raspberrypilearning/build-a-buggy/en/step_5.md

 ## Assemble your robot

-There is no *right* way to build your prototype robot chassis, but there are a few things to bare in mind:
+There is no right way to build your prototype robot chassis, but there are a few things to bear in mind:

-- The chassis needs to house the Raspberry Pi and motor controller.
+- The chassis needs to house the Raspberry Pi, motor controller, and batteries.
-- The chassis needs to also carry the batteries for the motor controller and the Raspberry Pi.
 - The chassis needs to allow the mounting of a pair of wheels.
-- You may want to later add a couple of line sensors and the ultrasonic distance sensor or lidar to the chassis.
+- You may want to later add a couple of line sensors, and an ultrasonic distance sensor or a lidar sensor to the chassis.

 It's always a good idea to build a prototype chassis first.
-In a later project, you can learn how to laser-cut or 3D print a chassis, but in this project, a cardboard box is used as a temporary solution.
+Eventually, you can learn how to laser-cut or 3D print a chassis, but in this project, a cardboard box is used as a temporary solution.

 ![chassis-0](images/chassis-0.jpg)